supermarine1377/supermarine1377.github.io/en.md

 Name: Ryo Koezuka

 I'm about 3-years experienced software engineer at Tokyo and now working for ZUU.co.ltd. as a member of the software engineering team.
-In ZUU.co.ltd., our team are making some commitments with others to introduce new features into the existing our Contents Management System(CMS) and building a new CMS to replace the old one.
+In ZUU.co.ltd., our team are making some commitments with others to introduce new features into the existing our Contents Management System(CMS) and to build a new CMS to replace the old one.

 My experienced technologies are: